Install GitLab Runner on macOS

 </dict>

-On Apple Silicon-based systems, you might encounter this error when running the gitlab-runner install, gitlab-runner start, or gitlab-runner register commands.
+On Apple Silicon, you might get this error when you run the gitlab-runner install, gitlab-runner start, or gitlab-runner register commands.

-To resolve these errors, ensure that the directories specified in ~/Library/LaunchAgents/gitlab-runner.plist values StandardOutPath and StandardErrorPath are writable.
+To resolve this error, ensure the directories for StandardOutPath and StandardErrorPath in ~/Library/LaunchAgents/gitlab-runner.plist exist and are writable.
+For example:

 <key>StandardErrorPath</key>